AaltoVision/balanced-pioneer/README.md

 ### Attribute manipulation

-For an example of how to create the attribute vectors, and how to use the pre-provided vectors, please see the [Jupyter Notebook] (https://github.com/AaltoVision/balanced-pioneer/blob/master/Attribute%20Manipulation%20with%20Balanced%20PIONEER.ipynb).
+For an example of how to create the attribute vectors, and how to use the pre-provided vectors, please see the [Jupyter Notebook](https://github.com/AaltoVision/balanced-pioneer/blob/master/Attribute%20Manipulation%20with%20Balanced%20PIONEER.ipynb).

 ## Training